cphaneuf/inter_rater_reliability/README.md

 __*CombinedOutput_resolved.csv is the final product of this command line utility and its associated data processing scripts.*__

 ## DEBUGGING
 Built-in debugging tools are included in the CommandLineClassifier program.
-To start, in CommandLineClassifier/CLC.cpp, uncomment...
-<pre><code>DATA.print();
-</code></pre>
-...in main().
-This will allow a call to print() in class completeData, which tests the success of:
+If you activate debugging mode (typing 'y' when prompted), this will allow a call to print() in the completeData class, which tests the success of:
-1. Storing the participant information contained in the text file
+1. Storing the study participants' verbal and nonverbal responses in the text file read into CLC.cpp (e.g. text.txt)
-2. Storing the user's responses, as they relate to the participant information
+2. Storing the CommandLineClassifier user's 'codings' or 'ratings', as they relate to the participants' responses
-See the terminal window for the output, which should be compared to the chosen input (.txt) file.
+See the terminal window for the output, which should be compared to the:
+1. Chosen input (e.g. text.txt) file
+2. User's independently planned 'codings' or 'ratings'

 ## TECHNICAL, GENERAL
 You must remake the main executable after changes to its corresponding .cpp are completed and saved.
 To remove the current executable, type: